kalm42/my-site/blog/how-to-rename-a-destructured-variable.md

 ---
-path: /blog/how-to-rename-a-destructured-variable
+path: /blog/how-to-rename-a-destructed-variable
-slug: /how-to-rename-a-destructured-variable
+slug: /how-to-rename-a-destructed-variable
 date: 2019-09-22T16:50:21.663Z
 featured_image: /assets/howtorenameadestructedvariable.png
-title: How to rename a destructured variable
+title: How to rename a destructed variable
 ---
-# How to rename a destructured variable
+# How to rename a destructed variable

 This example is shameless stolen from [Wes Bos](https://wesbos.com/destructuring-renaming).
 Seriously, go check it out, and buy a tutorial from him.
 They're awesome.